Find a plan.

 Key takeaways

-• Nearly 4.6 million people in Texas have Medicare plans, but that’s only about 15% of the state’s population.
+• Nearly 4.6 million people in Texas have Medicare plans, but that’s only about 15% of the state’s population.12

-• More than half of Texas Medicare beneficiaries had Medicare Advantage plans (or other private Medicare plans, including Medicare Cost plans) as of 2023; Medicare Advantage plan availability ranges from nine plans to 122 plans, depending on the county.
+• More than half of Texas Medicare beneficiaries had Medicare Advantage plans as of 2023;1 Medicare Advantage plan availability ranges from six plans to 77 plans, depending on the county.3

-• In Texas, 60 insurers offer Medigap plans and more than 931,000 Texas residents are enrolled in Medigap plans.
-Medigap insurers in Texas are required to offer at least Medigap Plan A to disabled beneficiaries under the age of 65, but premiums can be much higher than age-65 rates.
+• In Texas, 55 insurers offer Medigap plans4 and more than 931,000 Texas residents are enrolled in Medigap plans.5 Medigap insurers in Texas are required to offer at least Medigap Plan A to disabled beneficiaries under the age of 65,6 but premiums can be much higher than age-65 rates.7

-• Premiums for stand-alone Part D prescription plans in Texas range from about $7 to $108 per month for 2023 coverage; 1.5 million Texas Medicare beneficiaries have stand-alone Part D plans, and another 2 million have Part D integrated with Medicare Advantage.
+• Premiums for stand-alone Medicare Part D prescription drug plans in Texas start at $6.60 per month for 2023 coverage;8 about 1.5 million Texas Medicare beneficiaries have stand-alone Medicare Part D prescription drug plans, and more than 2 million have Medicare Part D prescription drug plans integrated with Medicare Advantage plans.1

-The number of Medicare beneficiaries in Texas stood at nearly 4.6 million as of May 2023.
-Only Florida and California have more residents enrolled in Medicare.
+The number of Medicare beneficiaries in Texas stood at nearly 4.6 million as of June 2023.1 Only Florida9 and California10 have more residents enrolled in Medicare per capita.

-But only about 15% of the Texas population is enrolled in Medicare, compared with about 19% of the United States population enrolled in Medicare.
-Texas has among the youngest populations in the country, and since most people become eligible for Medicare enrollment when they turn 65, the state’s lower median age results in a smaller percentage of its residents filing for Medicare benefits.
+But only about 15% of the Texas population is enrolled in Medicare,2 compared with nearly 20% of the United States population enrolled in Medicare.112 Texas has among the youngest populations in the country,12 and since most people become eligible for Medicare enrollment when they turn 65, the state’s lower median age results in a smaller percentage of its residents filing for Medicare benefits.

 Although most people become eligible for Medicare coverage enrollment when they turn 65, Medicare also provides coverage for people under age 65.
-Those who have been receiving disability benefits for 24 months, have ALS, or have end-stage renal disease are eligible for Medicare.
-Eleven percent of all Medicare beneficiaries in Texas were under the age of 65 as of mid-2023.
+Those who have been receiving disability benefits for 24 months or more have end-stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS) are eligible for Medicare.
+Eleven percent of all Medicare beneficiaries in Texas were under the age of 65 as of mid-2023.1

 In most areas of the country, Medicare beneficiaries can choose Original Medicare or a Medicare Advantage plan.

-Original Medicare is provided directly by the federal government and includes Medicare Parts A and B. Medicare Part A, also called hospital insurance, helps to pay for inpatient stays at a hospital, skilled nursing facility, or hospice center.
+Original Medicare is provided directly by the federal government and includes Medicare Part A and Medicare Part B. Medicare Part A, also called hospital insurance, helps to pay for inpatient stays at hospitals, skilled nursing facilities, and hospice centers.

 Part B, also called medical insurance, helps pay for outpatient care like physician services, kidney dialysis, preventive care, durable medical equipment, etc.